Figuring out what the right registration price to charge for your race is not easy.

 Just sign up using your email address in the box below, receive 1 to 2 parts of the course every week for 4-weeks, and learn what it takes to set prices in a strategic and systematic way.

-Additionally, I have include a special Part 8 Bonus Content lesson for those that complete the course.
+Additionally, I have included a special Part 8 Bonus Content lesson for those that complete the course.

 This includes all my worksheets and dashboards that you can use over and over again when working out your own race pricing problems.